To be the leading organization providing compassionate health care to those in need by collaborating with community partners.

 Shepherd’s Hope had a very spiritual beginning.
 It started in the summer of 1996, along a beach in Sanibel Island, Florida, where the Pastor of St. Luke’s United Methodist Church, Dr. Williams S. Barnes, was vacationing.
 While walking alone on the beach, thinking and meditating as he often does on vacation, Reverend Barnes became aware that God was calling, directing him to do something for individuals and families who need medical care and have nowhere to turn.
 Reverend Barnes knew and trusted that when the time was right, God would lead the way.
 He brought back the message, first to some key members of his congregation, and then to the church as a whole.
 Miraculously, the people, the places and pieces all came together, so that in six months, the first Shepherd’s Hope Health Center – staffed completely by volunteers – opened its doors.

 Patients who are eligible for services through Shepherd’s Hope have income at or below 200% of the poverty level, are uninsured and not eligible for government assisted health care programs.
-For example, a family of four with a monthly income of approximately $3,726 per month would meet the income test.
-Utilizing these criteria, Shepherd’s Hope has provided over 125,000 free medical visits in the past fourteen years.
+Utilizing these criteria, Shepherd’s Hope has provided over 160,000 free medical visits and patient services since first opening in 1997.
 While health care access for the uninsured is a much discussed national priority for many Americans, Shepherd’s Hope is offering a faith-based model that can be replicated in local communities across the United States, bringing hope and healing to many in need.